-The program's revenue obligations are issued pursuant to subchapter II of ch.18, Wis.
+The program's revenue obligations are issued pursuant to subchapter II of ch.
+18, Wis.
 Stats.; s.
 101.143(9m), Wis.
+Stats.; and the program resolution and supplemental resolutions adopted by the State of Wisconsin Building Commission.
+As of July 1, 2013, the program's revenue obligations are issued pursuant to subchapter II of ch.
+18, Wis.
+Stats.; s.
+292.63(9m), Wis.
 Stats.; and the program resolution and supplemental resolutions adopted by the State of Wisconsin Building Commission.
 The revenue obligations are payable from, and primarily secured by, petroleum inspection fees that suppliers are charged on petroleum products received for sale in Wisconsin (see also Note 7).
 The revenue obligations are not general obligations of the State.

 The program's revenue obligations may include extendible municipal commercial paper, which may have original maturities from 1 to 180 days, is not callable prior to the original maturity date, and bears interest from the date of issuance at the rate determined on the date of issuance.
-The State expects to pay the principal of the commercial paper on the original maturity date with the proceeds from issuance of additional commercial paper or other means.
+The State expects to pay the principal of the extendible municipal commercial paper on the original maturity date with the proceeds from issuance of additional extendible municipal commercial paper or other means.
 If the principal of the extendible municipal commercial paper is not paid off on the original maturity date, the State, under certain circumstances, may exercise the option to extend the maturity date.
 In such an event, the maturity date is extended to a date that is 270 days after the original issue date.
 Interest is then due on the first business day of either the first or second month after the original maturity date and then on a monthly basis and on any redemption date or the extended maturity date.
 In addition, principal and interest on the extendible municipal commercial paper may be payable from issuance of additional revenue obligations in the form of bonds that have been authorized to refund the commercial paper or any other funds made available by the State for this purpose.